evant/sparkle/README.md

 ## Usage

-You may execute a report directly with `sparkle gallop [report]` or compile to an object file with `sparkle send [report]`.
-You will then need to use your system's linker to link that object file into an executable.
+You may execute a report directly with `sparkle gallop [report]` or compile to an executable with `sparkle send [report]`.

 ### Linux/MacOS
 ```
 sparkle send examples/hello_canterlot.fpp
-cc hello_canterlot.o -o hello_canterlot
 ./hello_canterlot
 ```

 ### Windows
 (Using the Visual Studio 2019 [Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019))

+You currently need to link the output on windows, this is tempoary until I can figure out how to invoke the linker.

 ```
 "C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build\vcvarsall.bat" x64
 sparkle.exe send examples/hello_canterlot.fpp